julianfaraway/shortsummary/README.md

 Also, it would appear that one only has the opportunity replace these functions at the beginning of the session.
 Once you have already used the built-in version of the function, you can no longer change it and loading my package will have no effect.
+For example, if you execute the code above in the order it appears, it won't produce the expected shorter summaries.

 # Alternatives

 One can just write your own version of `print.summary.lm()`.
-I did this in my [faraway](https://github.com/julianfaraway/faraway) R package which I used in the second edition of my two red R books.
+I did this in my [faraway](https://github.com/julianfaraway/faraway) R package which I used in the second editions of my two red R books.
 This would be the officially recommended way to deal with this issue.
 This produces: